wlmeng11/rtl-ultrasound/experiments/20180821/README.md

 The ability to control the motor's speed and angle allows for reliable and repeatable ultrasound imaging.
 When using a bare piezoelectric disc as the transducer, be wary of echoes from objects on both sides of the piezo.

-So far, the ultrasound system can resolve objects of about 1 cm resolution.
+So far, the ultrasound system can resolve objects with a resolution on the order of 1 cm.

 ![summary](ControlAnd2Weights.png)